jr-jose/Guides-for-the-lab/git_and_pizzas.md

 After step 15, everything was saved (and traceable!) in your local recipes book.
 \- this task should be done when a specific objective was reached to trace it -
 After step 18, a new change was added to the book without being in the drawer.
-\- the *commit -a* option allows simultaneous stage and local book savings -
+\- the `git commit -a` option allows simultaneous stage and local book savings -

 ##### Going further ('undoing'):

-19. `echo "This line will be eliminated with 'checkout'." >> readme.md
+19. `echo "This line will be eliminated with 'checkout'." >> readme.md`
 20. **`git status`**
 21. **`git checkout -- readme.md`**
 22. **`git status`**